cometsong/MA-GenTA/README.md

           ```
           [paths]
                genome_bins=/path/to/gbins/01  # example base numbered dirname
-               # or if splitting prokka annotaion files:
+               # or if splitting prokka annotation files:
                prokka_dir=/path/to/ffns/01
           ```
           saved with a filename like `n01.toml`.